-NATO Communications and Information Systems Schoolis provides comprehensive and consistent training for civilian and military personnel in the operation and maintenance of all NATO specific Communications and Information Systems.
-For more information about the school and the courses below, please visit their webpage.
+NATO Communications and Information Systems School provides comprehensive and consistent training for civilian and military personnel in the operation and maintenance of all NATO specific Communications and Information Systems.
+For more information please contact the school directly.

 NATO Computer Security (COMPUSEC) Practitioners Course